Founders Agreements. Done right.

 US expansion structuring

-For UK founders moving into the US market, we advise on the practical structuring: choosing between an LLC and a C-Corp (most VC-backed startups incorporate as a Delaware C-Corp), incorporating in Delaware or Wyoming, applying for an EIN from the IRS, state filing and registered-agent requirements, and ongoing US bookkeeping and fractional CFO support once you are trading there.
+For UK founders moving into the US market, we advise on the practical structuring: choosing between an LLC and a C-Corp (most VC-backed startups incorporate as a Delaware C-Corp), incorporating in Delaware or Wyoming, applying for an EIN from the IRS, state filing and registered-agent requirements, and ongoing US bookkeeping and fractional CFO support once you are trading there, including any joint venture agreement if you team up with a US business.

 Why it pays off